defi-wonderland/canon-guard-docs/docs/concepts/action-hubs.md

 ## What you get

 By using a hub, you define one policy that governs many compliant builders, ensuring consistency and simplifying management.
 The hub maintains a built-in registry, so it can always prove which builders are its legitimate children.
-This setup also streamlines pre-approval: you only need to approve the hub once, and all its children automatically inherit the short delay.
+This setup also streamlines pre-approval: You only need to approve the hub once, and all its children automatically inherit the short delay.

 ## How it works